Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Communication on the internet.md

 	- connection is only established for the duration of the data transfer
 	- all requests and responses are independent
 - the most popular service on the internet
-- browsers: Google Chrome, Microsoft Edge, Firefox, Opera, Péniszgomba
+- browsers: Google Chrome, Microsoft Edge, Firefox, Opera
 ---
 ### Terms
 - URL (Uniform Resource Locator)